google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/responsive.markdown

-**CONGRATULATIONS.** By the time you read this you will have created your first simple product landing page that works across a large range of devices, form-factors and screen sizes.
+**CONGRATULATIONS.** By the time you read this you will have created your first simple product landing page that works across a large range of devices, form-factors, and screen sizes.

-If you follow these guidelines you will be off to a good start:
+If you follow these guidelines, you will be off to a good start:

 1. Create a basic IA and understand your content before you code.
-2. Always set a viewport
+2. Always set a viewport.
-3. Create your base experience around mobile-first approach
+3. Create your base experience around mobile-first approach.
 4. Once you have your mobile experience, increase the width of the display until it doesn't look right and set your breakpoint there.
 5. Keep iterating.